vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 When a workshop does not define a workshop image to use, and instead downloads workshop content from GitHub or a web server, the ``base-environment`` workshop image is used.
 The workshop content is then added to the container, overlaid on this image.

-The version of the ``base-environment`` workshop image used is what was the most up to date compatible version of the image available for that version of the eduk8s operator when it was released.
+The version of the ``base-environment`` workshop image used is what was the most up to date compatible version of the image available for that version of the Educates operator when it was released.

 If necessary you can override what version of the ``base-environment`` workshop image is used by defining a mapping under ``workshop.images``.
-For workshop images supplied as part of the eduk8s project, you can override the short names used to refer to them.
+For workshop images supplied as part of the Educates project, you can override the short names used to refer to them.

 The short versions of the names which are recognised are: